-Note: Information on how to access SLAMM and P8 and the relevant parameter files are available at: http://dnr.wi.gov/runoff/models/index.htm or by contacting the department's storm water management program at (608) 267-7694.
+Note: Information on how to access SLAMM and P8 and the relevant parameter files are available by contacting the department's storm water management program at (608) 267-7694.

 Note: It is expected that a municipality will be able to achieve the 40 percent reduction with a combination of practices including the use of high efficiency street cleaning, structural BMP retrofit practices, structural BMP redevelopment or reconstruction practices, and entering into maintenance agreements for BMPs on privately owned lands, such as shopping centers, to receive credit.